Thoth: Egyptian God of Wisdom, Oracles, Pyramids and Hermes

 Thoth, one of the most significant deities in ancient Egyptian mythology, played a pivotal role in shaping Egyptian religion, cosmology, and even their understanding of science.
 Known as the god of wisdom, knowledge, writing, and magic, Thoth’s influence transcended cultures and time, eventually becoming associated with the Greek god Hermes.
-In this article, we will take a look deep into Thoth’s origins, his potential role in the construction of the pyramids, his association as an oracle, and his fascinating connection to the Greek deity Hermes.
+In this article, we’ll look at Thoth’s origins, his connection to wisdom and writing, his role in Egyptian religion, his association with oracles, and his later link to Hermes Trismegistus.

 Where Did Thoth Come From?